338th Bombardment Group

 The 338th Bombardment Group is a disbanded United States Air Force unit.
 It was last active with Continental Air Command at O'Hare International Airport, Illinois on 27 June 1949.
-It was first activated during World War II as the 338th Fighter Group and served primarily as a training unit until it was disbanded in 1944.
+It was first activated during World War II as the 338th Fighter Group and served primarily as a Replacement Training Unit until it was disbanded in 1944.
 The group was reconstituted in the reserves in 1947, but was inactivated when military spending was reduced in 1949.

 History

 World War II

 The group was activated as part of III Fighter Command at Dale Mabry Field, Florida in July 1942.
 The 305th, 306th, and 312th Fighter Squadrons were assigned as its operational elements.
 The group initially flew a mix of Bell P-39 Airacobras, Curtiss P-40 Warhawks, Republic P-47 Thunderbolts and North American P-51 Mustangs.

 The group's mission was to act as a Replacement Training Unit (RTU).
 RTUs were oversized units that trained individual pilots or aircrews following their graduation from flight school.
 In February 1943, the group added a fourth squadron, the 441st Fighter Squadron.
 After this squadron was operational, the group began a split operation, with group headquarters and the 305th and 306th Squadrons remaining at Dale Mabry Field, while the 312th and 441st Squadrons operated from Perry Army Air Field, Florida.
 After September 1943, the group focused on P-47 training, although it also had some P-40s again in 1944.

 However, the Army Air Forces was finding that standard military units, based on relatively inflexible tables of organization were not proving well adapted to the training mission.
 Accordingly it adopted a more functional system for its training bases in which each base was organized into a separate numbered unit.

 The group and its squadrons were disbanded in May 1944, and its personnel, equipment and mission at Dale Mabry Field transferred to 335th Army Air Force Base Unit (Replacement Training Unit, Fighter), while units at Perry were blended into the 342d AAF Base Unit (Replacement Training Unit, Fighter).